chainwayxyz/clementine-cli/docs/deposit.md

 clementine-cli --network testnet4 deposit get-deposit-address 0x742d35Cc6631C0532925a3b8D0dE4E8de4C837Be depbc1p...
 ```

+> [!IMPORTANT]
-**About the "dep" prefix:** The recovery taproot address should belong to Clementine wallet with `deposit` purpose and should be prefixed with "dep" to indicate it's being used for deposit operations.
+> **About the "dep" prefix:** The recovery taproot address should belong to Clementine wallet with `deposit` purpose and should be prefixed with "dep" to indicate it's being used for deposit operations.
 This prefix helps distinguish deposit-specific addresses from regular wallet addresses and ensures proper address derivation in the Clementine bridge system.

 ### Airgapped Device: Verify Deposit Address